 - Start planning your next event

-Now, this is an example of a checklist.
+Now, this is an example that you can refer to and start planning a community event checklist of your own.
 These are the after-event actionable.
 So, one should maintain an Excel file for these actions and also have a timeline on when to execute which step.
-You can use the sample checklist given above to create a checklist of your own as that will really go a long way.
+You can use the sample community event checklist given above to start planning a community event checklist as that will really go a long way.

 And ZOOM allows that with a very basic plan.
 So, that could be your starting point and there are so many other tools too that can help you record or even do live broadcasts of your community events.
 You can also create and publish smaller reels of these events on Twitter, YouTube, Instagram, and LinkedIn.